andrewthetechie/VPSSync/README.rst

 ^^^^^^^^^^^^^

 * Migrating from one provider to another
-* Cloning an droplet
+* Downgrading a droplet to a smaller size
-* Upgrading Infrastructures
-* Setting up Geographic Redundancies

 What I have tested